caitlincroteau/tweeter/README.md

 ## Getting Started

+1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
+2. Clone your repository onto your local device.
+3. Install dependencies using the `npm install` command.
+3. Start the web server using the `npm run local` command.
+The app will be served at <http://localhost:8080/>.
+4. Go to <http://localhost:8080/> in your browser.

+## Dependencies

+- Express
+- Node 5.10.x or above

+## Using Tweeter

 Click on the "Write a new tweet" button in the top right corner.
 A tweet form will slide down.

 Input your content and press the tweet button.
 Tweets will appear in reverse chronological order.